thanosgn/cli-tables/README.md

 python convert.py input_file.txt
 ```

-Where `input_file.txt` contains your input seperated by tabs and new-line characters and the output table is printed on the terminal.
+Where `input_file.txt` contains your input separated by (any amount of) tabs or 4/8/.. spaces and new-line characters and the output table is printed on the terminal.

 ## Example:
 ### Input: